aozora/bootmetro/README.md

 ## Versioning

 ### Latest Release: v1.0.0 Alpha1
-This release must be considered as a stabilization of v0.6.
-The v2.0 will be completely redone from scratch using as base Twitter Bootstrap v3.
+This release is based on Twitter Bootstrap 2; the v2.0 will be completely redone from scratch using as base Twitter Bootstrap v3.

 ####BREAKING CHANGES:
 - Replaced icomoon font with a new icomoon set generated with PUA.
 Many icon-* class names has changed;